ketan0095/Voice-Assistant-livekit/README.md

 A brief description of what this project does and who it's for!

-# 🧠 LiveKit Voice Agent
+# 🧠 LiveKit Voice AI Agent

 A modular, real-time conversational voice agent built on top of [LiveKit Agents](https://docs.livekit.io/agents/), designed for natural, voice-based AI interaction over calls.
 This project provides a blueprint for building HIPAA-friendly voice assistants for scheduling, support, automation, and more.